-- 1. Oral Presentation will be of 5 to 7 minutes' duration.
-(Topic can be given in advance or it can be ofstudent's own choice).
+- 1. Oral Presentation will be of 5 to 7 minutes duration.
+(Topic can be given in advance or it can be of student's own choice).
 Use of audio-visual aids is desirable. - 2.
-Group discussion comprising 8 to 10 students on a familiar topic.
-Time for each group will be 15 to 20 minutes.
+Mock Interview will be conducted

-RETAIL SHOPPER BEHAVIOUR
+RETAIL SHOPPER BEHAVIOUR COURSE CODE: BVRL-2323